Erythromycin for bacterial infections

 When should the medicine start working?

 Your child should start to get better after taking the medicine for 2-3 days.
 It is important that they take the whole course of the medicine that has been prescribed.
 Do not stop early.

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of erythromycin, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of Erythromycin, do not give them another dose.
 Wait until the next normal dose.